Skip to content Skip to Chat

 • Providing financial reports.

-The U.S. Bureau of Labor Statistics (BLS) reports a median salary of $83,660 for financial analysts.
+The U.S. Bureau of Labor Statistics (BLS) reports a median annual salary of $101,350 for financial analysts.
+With the demand for financial analyst increasing due to emerging world markets, this career field is projected to grow by 9% over a decade.

 Human resources managers plan, coordinate, and oversee the administrative processes and staffing of an organization.
-These professionals must hold at least a bachelor’s degree to have success in their career, though, like many other careers in business, those who seek an MBA are better equipped and more likely to get this type of job.
+These professionals must hold at least a bachelor’s degree to have success in their career, though, like many other careers in business, those who seek an MBA are better equipped for this role.
 The daily responsibilities of an HR manager include:

-• Coordinating a company’s staff to best leverage their talents and skills.
+• Coordinating staff to best leverage their talents and skills.

 • Creating a workplace environment conducive to job satisfaction, safety, and overall success of the organization.